Are you facing an issue that may result in negative media coverage or affect the university's reputation?

 In case of a campus or regional emergency — such as those due to weather, natural disasters or fires — University Communications manages communications between the campus community and the public.

 In an emergency, it's important to stay calm, avoid speculation and share accurate information.
-Please refer reporters to Media Relations in these situations.
+Please refer reporters to the Office of Marketing and Communications in these situations.
 You can say: